 40. ZZ Plant (Zamioculcas zamiifolia)

-The ever-popular ZZ plant (Zamioculcas zamiifolia) is an incredibly adaptable houseplant that originates from central and eastern parts of Africa.
+The ever-popular ZZ plant (Zamioculcas zamiifolia) is an incredibly adaptable houseplant that originates from the central and eastern parts of Africa.
 These plants are also known as Zanzibar Gem and can handle droughts, so they’re good plants for beginners.

 Plants That Don’t Need Sunlight FAQs: